SHUBHAMsolankiRT/vtrade-desktop/README.md

 ## 🛠️ Tech Stack

-1.Frontend: Java Swing, AWT (Dark Mode UI)
+1.Frontend: Java Swing, AWT (Dark Mode UI).
-2.Backend: Java (JDK 21)
+2.Backend: Java (JDK 21).
-3.Database: MySQL (JDBC)
+3.Database: MySQL (JDBC).
-4.Build Tool: Maven
+4.Build Tool: Maven.

 ## How to Run This Project
 1. Database Setup: Start your local MySQL server (using XAMPP or MySQL Workbench).
 Import the database schema from the project folder.